wout/lucky_svg_sprite/README.md

 ### Mounting a sprite

-In your layout file, mount the sprite at the top of your body:
+In your layout file, mount the sprite at the top of the body tag:

 ```crystal
 body do